Level crossings in the United Kingdom: History

 After the Hixon rail crash in 1968, it became clear that more warnings were needed for large vehicles at AHBCs (automatic half barrier crossings).
 The vehicle in question (a low-load transporter carrying a large electrical transformer), despite being escorted by police, was struck by a train whilst crossing the tracks at 2 mph on an AHBC installed a year before.
 The changes made to AHBCs were additional information signage, telephones to signal boxes and the addition of a preliminary amber light to the pair of red lights at all crossings (plus a now defunct 'Another train coming' illuminated box; now just a piece of signage is needed).
 The provision of telephones at these crossings had been opposed by Colonel Reed of the Railways Inspectorate (HMRI), although some BR managers still installed them.
-Colonel McMullen of HMRI had stated in 1957 that if automatic half barrier crossings were adopted "the principle must be recognised that it is the responsibility of the individual to protect himself from the hazards of the railway in the same was as from the hazards of the road".
+Colonel McMullen of HMRI had stated in 1957 that if automatic half barrier crossings were adopted "the principle must be recognised that it is the responsibility of the individual to protect himself from the hazards of the railway in the same way as from the hazards of the road".
 Wynns, the operator of the low-load transporter had received a terse reply from British Rail when they wrote about a near-disaster with a slow transporter in Leominster in 1966.

 The automatic open crossing (now known as AOCL, with the 'L' standing for locally monitored) was introduced in 1963.
 These have no barriers, a St Andrew's Cross above each warning light, and have an indicator light to show correct working.
 The first to be installed was at Yafforth in North Yorkshire in 1963.
 These crossings were cheaper than installing AHBCs and were much suited to quiet country lanes, which is why many more were installed in the 1970s, albeit destined to be replaced by AOCRs (automatic open crossing remotely monitored) as they had a greater line speed potential and were even cheaper than AOCLs.
 The first of these AOCRs to be installed was at Naas crossing near Lydney, Gloucestershire in 1983.
 These continued to be installed until the Lockington rail crash occurred in 1986, which saw the demise of this type of crossing with nearly all AOCRs being upgraded to AHBCs.
 Only one remains in the UK at present; on the national network at Rosarie, near Keith, Moray.